Table of Contents

 While downtown is often the first stop, there are cool neighorhoods to explore depending on your style of travel.

-Airbnb apartments in high season start at $100 for an entire place and hotel rooms go from around $100 per night.
+Apartments in high season start at $100 for an entire place and hotel rooms go from around $100 per night.

 Free or Cheap Things to do in Indianapolis